Thou art all ice.

 3. Dobšinská Ice Cave, Slovakia

-This cave that has stood the test of time over millions of crass and cool years.
+This cave has stood the test of time over millions of crass and cool years.
 Crowned as a UNESCO World Heritage Site, Dobšinská Ice Cave is believed to have survived both glacial and tropical climates.
 Open from May to September, it has a ginormously thick load of ice.

 4. Kamchatka Ice Cave, Russia